 Project Description Location/Lead Organization Source of Funding (federal = grants.gov) Jobs Created/Updates Tappahannock Main Street - revitalize the Tappahannock Main Street, including the waterfront, to attract and retain business in the old downtown and courthouse area.
 An initial plan has been developed.
-Funding is needed to begin the actual project.
-Essex County, Town of Tappahannock Locality Tappahannock Main Street Program EDA HUD The Tappahannock Main Street Program and the Town of Tappahannock is developing (2014) an RFP for a bid designing the revitalization of the downtown area of Tappahannock.
-The actual project development will be dependent on future funding.
+Funding is needed to begin the Essex County, Town of Tappahannock Locality Tappahannock Main Street Program EDA HUD The Tappahannock Main Street Program and the Town of Tappahannock is developing (2014) an RFP for a bid designing the revitalization of the downtown area of Tappahannock.
+The actual project development will be dependent on future actual project.
 Deltaville Business Initiative -water gateway to the Middle Peninsula.
 Work with local businesses and county and state governments to promote Deltaville (a Marine Trades Cluster) as "The Boating Capital of the Chesapeake".
 Build infrastructure to ease access to businesses by providing trails, sidewalks, etc. for boaters.
 Middlesex Local In late 2013, Middlesex County hired a tourism/economic development person to help implement this and other projects.
 To date, a Middlesex County tourism plan is under development.
 1 FTE created.
 Navigation Beacons and Channel Markers - pursue permits and funding for boating safety - Siltation of small waterway channels are impeding navigation particularly commercial watermen - pursue funding from the Corps of Engineers for small channel dredging.
 Region wide Essex County, Town of Tappahannock Local State (VDGIF/VMRC) Federal (US Coast Guard) The silting in of several smaller channels has resulting in fewer commercial boats able to use these channels.
 The US Coast Guard has been removing channel markers in these instances.
 The safety and navigation problems have gotten worse.

-Project Description Location/Lead Organization Source of Funding (federal = grants.gov) Jobs Created/Updates Develop a Power Generation Plant (not methane) - feasibility study with Dominion Virginia Power Create Park on Region wide Essex County, Town of Local State Dominion Virginia Power Local TBD In 2014 the MPCBPAA Waterfront in Tappahannock - proposed infrastructure improvement extension of Main Street Project or separate public access improvements at Hoskins Creek Route 17 Bridge.
-Tappahannock State EDA (construction) was given management control of a road ending on the water (Prince Street) in the Town of Tappahannock by VDOT.
+Project Description Location/Lead Organization Source of Funding (federal = grants.gov) Jobs Created/Updates Develop a Power Generation Plant (not methane) - feasibility study with Dominion Virginia Power Create and Enhance Waterfront Public Region wide Essex County, Town of Tappahannock Local State Dominion Virginia Power Local In 2014 the MPCBPAA was given management Access and Business Opportunities in Tappahannock - Including proposed infrastructure improvement extension of Main Street Project, separate public access improvements at Hoskins Creek Route 17 Bridge, and restoration and redevelopment of the Steamboat Wharf property for eco-business related ventures. Таррапашоск State EDA (construction) control of a road ending on the water (Prince Street) in the Town of Tappahannock by VDOT.
 The MPCBPAA and the Town of Tappahannock have developed an MOU whereby the Town will take the responsibility of improving, maintaining and managing the road ending and its facilities for public use.
 Essex County has obtained an option on a marine sit adjacent to the downtown area.
 The County is now exploring reuse plans for the site and potential funding sources for its development.
 In 2020, the Town expressed interest in potential public access improvements to additional property at the Hoskins Creek Route 17 Bridge.
+In 2021, interest for rehabilitation of the historic Steamboat Wharf to support new ecobusiness opportunities was expressed.